smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

 !@

 ## Subscribing to WayPoints
-To subscribe to the waypoints, you will have to set up your callback for whenever the waypoints are updated, then send the `SubscribeWayPoints` RPC.
+To subscribe to the navigation waypoints, you will have to set up your callback for whenever the waypoints are updated, then send the @![iOS]`SDLSubscribeWayPoints`!@@![android,javaSE,javaEE]`SubscribeWayPoints`!@ RPC.

 @![iOS]
 ##### Objective-C